English: Donkey-hide gelatin

 Please note that you should never self-prescribe TCM ingredients.
 A TCM ingredient is almost never eaten on its own but as part of a formula containing several ingredients that act together.
 Please consult a professional TCM practitioner, they will be best able to guide you.

 Preparation: The donkey skin is soaked in water to soften it and the hair are removed.
 The skin is then chopped into small pieces, put in boiling water and the gelatin is separated from the skin.
 The gelatin is boiled further and then left to cool down and ultimately dry into solidified pieces.

 Main actions according to TCM*: Tonifies and nourishes Blood.
 Stops bleeding.
 Moistens and lubricates Yin.

-Primary conditions or symptoms for which donkey-hide gelatin may be prescribed by TCM doctors*: Dizziness Pale face Palpitations Bloody sputum Blood in stools Abnormal uterine bleeding Insomnia Irritability Anemia Dry cough Hemoptysis Hematemesis Hematuria Excessive menstrual discharge
+Primary conditions or symptoms for which E Jiao may be prescribed by TCM doctors*: Dizziness Pale face Palpitations Bloody sputum Blood in stools Abnormal uterine bleeding Insomnia Irritability Anemia Dry cough Hemoptysis Hematemesis Hematuria Excessive menstrual discharge

 Contraindications*: Not for External conditions or conditions associated with Dampness caused by Spleen Deficiency.